Bethe/Gauge Correspondence for linear quiver theories with ABCD gauge symmetry and spin chains: Bethe/Gauge correspondence

 We note that the Bethe ansatz equation (\ref{5}) and (\ref{6}) we want to map to is symmetric about $ \sigma^{(1)} \leftrightarrow \sigma^{(2)}$ and $\xi_{\pm} \leftrightarrow \xi_{\pm}^{'}$.
 Using the vacuum equations (\ref{10}) and (\ref{11}), we choose

-to harmonize the above vacuum equations with the Bethe ansatz equations.
-Specifically, equation (\ref{10}) corresponds to equation (\ref{5}) and equation (\ref{11}) corresponds to equation (\ref{6}).
-This time we need $L_{1}-2=N_{f}^{(1)}$ and $L_{1}-4=N_{f}^{(2)}$.
-And we need to further add
+To harmonize the above vacuum equations with the Bethe ansatz equations.
+Specifically, equation (\ref{10}) corresponds to equation (\ref{5}), and equation (\ref{11}) corresponds to equation (\ref{6}), respectively.
+This time we need $L_{1}-3=N_{f}^{(1)}$ and $L_{1}-4=N_{f}^{(2)}$.
+The parameter shifts here between $N_f-L$ are worthwhile to study its relationship with the duality of supersymmetric quiver gauge theories \cite{HKS11,YY15}.
+And we need more constraints here

 Here we use the dictionary